preconstruct/preconstruct/README.md

 ## What does preconstruct do?

-preconstruct generates small bundles

-## Features

 ### Performant Bundles

 Performance and bundle size are common concerns when building libraries so preconstruct generates dev and prod CommonJS bundles so that you can have process.env.NODE_ENV checks to have helpful warnings and errors without slowing down production along with building browser specific bundles when you use `typeof window` so that you can have Node.js specific code which is dead code eliminated from browser bundles.

-###
+### package.json Validation & Autofixing

-### Strictly Enforcing Configuration

-preconstruct strictly enforces the relevant fields in your package.json that tell where Node and bundlers where to look for your bundles so you don't have to worry about them.
+preconstruct strictly enforces that the relevant fields in your package.json that tell where Node and bundlers where to look for your bundles are correct so you don't have to worry about them.
+This means you'll always be publishing working versions of your packages. preconstruct can also fix most invalid

 ### Minimal Configuration

-Rather than having to config
+Rather than having to configure everything, preconstruct infers how your project should be built.
+For example, if you have a `module` field in your package.json, preconstruct will create an ESM bundle but if you don't have a `module` field in your package.json, preconstruct won't create an ESM bundle.

 ### Monorepos

-preconstruct is built with monorepo's in mind, rather than having to manage and build packages on an individual level, preconstruct lets you manage and build all of your packages together.
+preconstruct is built with monorepo's in mind, rather than having to manage and build packages on an individual level, preconstruct lets you manage and build all of your packages together as a single project.

 ### Custom Entrypoints

-Have you ever wanted to add another entrypoint to your package but had trouble making

-### Lack of features

-Preconstruct uses [Rollup](https://rollupjs.org) under the hood to generate fast bundles for modern bundlers with ES Module builds, Node.js with CommonJS builds and the browser without a bundler via UMD builds while respecting your [Babel](https://babeljs.io/) config.

-Preconstruct has a minimal api that doesn't get in the way

-That's why preconstruct exists.
+preconstruct lets you create custom entrypoints

 ## Install